US STOCKS-Wall St slips as Treasury yields rise, oil prices boost energy sector

 Goldman Sachs GS.Nlowered the chances of a U.S recession in the next 12 months to 15% from 20%.

-Shares of Airbnb ABNB.Orose 8% while Blackstone BX.N added 4%, after an announcement that their stocks would join the S&P 500 index.
+Shares of Airbnb ABNB.O rallied along with Blackstone BX.N on news that their stocks would join the S&P 500 index.

-Oracle ORCL.N gained 2.4% after Barclays upgraded the software firm to "overweight" from "equal weight."
+Oracle ORCL.N rose after Barclays upgraded the software firm to "overweight" from "equal weight."

-Declining issues outnumbered advancers on the NYSE by a 3.03-to-1 ratio; on Nasdaq, a 2.05-to-1 ratio favored decliners.

 (Reporting by Sinéad Carew in New York, Shristi Achar A and Amruta Khandekar in Bengaluru; Editing by Arun Koyyur, Shounak Dasgupta and Richard Chang)